Zenith Model T1816R Television (1955)

 Made in 1955, this large metal-cased TV was designed to sit on a table or a stand.
 The cabinet is dark maroon with a contrasting silver bezel and gold accents in the knobs.
 The Zenith name appears in raised letters at the top of the bezel and there is a small gold metal Zenith logo on the control panel at the top.

-It has a sixteen-inch screen and seems to weigh about sixteen tons!
+It has a seventeen-inch screen and it seems to weigh about seventeen tons!
 I purchased this set for $35 in January, 1998.

 Maiden Flight